tranvohuy/MLDLMa_questions/README.md

  Questions:
   - How do we pick initial points?
 We want them to spread out.
   - When do we stop?
 Either a fixed number of steps, or nothing new happens.
+  - How many groups do we want?
+That is, what is the value of $k$?

 - Gaussian mixture-models?:
   - We assume that points follow a mixture-Gaussian with some parameters.
 That is there exists k positive numbers $(p_1,...,p_k)$ with sum =1, and $k$ different Gaussians (of $d$-dimension) $N(\mu_i,\sigma_i)$.